 If one looks upstream in each of these categories, one finds a branching tree, where each branch is itself composed of some combination of each of these 3 inputs, which together make up all the components of its supply-chain.

-Energy is largely made up of the energy inputs, with only a small contribution from manufactured infrastructure for energy delivery.
-However, as we rapidly move to renewables, particularly solar and storage, the contribution of their manufacture also has to be included.
+Energy is largely made up of the direct energy inputs, with a small contribution from manufactured infrastructure for energy delivery.
+However, as we rapidly move toward renewables, the carbon emissions from their manufacture also has to be included.

-Lithium-ion battery storage is also following an even faster growth trend and low-cost electric vehicles will drastically reduce the demand for gasoline within a few years, while electric heat pumps will also rapidly out-compete heating oil and even natural gas.
-And none of this includes wind, which is also still growing exponentially.
+And none of that includes wind, lighting or efficiency, which are also growing exponentially.
+Lithium-ion battery storage is also following a rapid growth curve and low-cost electric vehicles will drastically reduce the demand for gasoline within a few years, while electric heat pumps will out-compete heating oil and soon even natural gas.

 Whatever the exact timing, it does not require much demand destruction to seriously depress oil prices.
-As fossil prices and revenues continue to fall, making coal, as well as tar sands and all unconventional oil, worthless stranded assets, the fossil interests that have been funding political disinformation will finally collapse and the growing cost of catastrophic disasters, hurricanes, droughts, fires, floods, and freak storms will increasingly be reported in a climate context.
+As fossil prices continue to fall, making tar sands and then all unconventional oil, worthless stranded assets, the fossil interests that have been funding political disinformation will finally collapse and the growing cost of catastrophic disasters, hurricanes, droughts, fires, floods, and freak storms will increasingly be reported in a climate context.

-Once one understands that renewable energy and storage is going to make it not only possible, but inevitable, for the most proactive companies in manufacturing and consumer products to end their carbon emissions by 2030 – because it is more profitable.
+Once one understands that renewable energy is going to make it not only possible, but inevitable, for some sectors to end their carbon emissions long before 2030 – because it is more profitable.
 It becomes easier to see how the pledge can work.
-For example, in April 2018, Apple announced that it, and 23 of its largest suppliers, are already committed to 100% renewable energy.
+For example, in April 2018, Apple announced that it, and 23 of its largest suppliers, have already committed to 100% renewable energy.

-Consumers commit to do business with companies that sign the pledge.
-Those companies that already know that they can do it are the first to make the commitment.
-This creates an opt-in marketing vehicle for leading companies in other sectors, such as agriculture, forestry and energy to distinguish themselves from their backward competitors.
+Consumers can share their commit to do business with companies that sign the pledge.
+Companies in high tech and consumer products that already know that they can do it will be the first to make the commitment.
+This creates an opt-in marketing vehicle, first for leading brands and then for companies in other sectors, such as manufacturing, agriculture and forestry to distinguish themselves from their backward competitors.

-Investors see improved financial performance from companies that rapidly decarbonize, as efficiency replaces on-going expenses for fossil inputs.
-Investment managers can offer individual investors meaningful screened portfolio products composed of public companies that have made the commitment and demonstrated performance on carbon.
+Investors see improved financial performance from companies that rapidly decarbonize, as efficiency replaces on-going expenses for fossil inputs, and increases consumer loyalty.
+Investment managers can offer retail investors meaningful screened portfolio products composed of public companies that have made the commitment and demonstrated performance on carbon.
 Pension funds and BlackRock follow.
 The rest is history.